 Red-Shirting Fears About Pushy Parents

-This may indeed be something the government wants to look at, but in the meantime, the debate about summer-born children cannot continue in a vacuum – pretending that wealthier parents are not already able to exert huge influence on their children’s educational experiences and outcomes.
-Obviously, there are parents who can afford to privately educate, but looking at the state sector alone – wealthier parents can afford to buy the more expensive homes closest to the ‘best’ schools in the area; they can spend hundreds, even thousands, of pounds on home tutors to prepare their children for exams; they can afford educational visits and sports activities (in the UK and abroad) during the school holidays; well educated parents are more likely to read to, and with, their children at home; professional parents with good networks can help older children gain valuable work experience; and so the list goes on.
+This may indeed be something the government wants to look at, but in the meantime, the debate about summer born children cannot continue in a vacuum – pretending that wealthier parents are not already able to exert huge influence on their children’s educational experiences and outcomes.
+Obviously, there are parents who can afford to privately educate, but looking at the state sector alone – wealthier parents can afford to buy the more expensive homes closest to the ‘best’ schools in the area; they can spend hundreds, even thousands, of pounds on home tutors to prepare their children for exams; they can afford educational visits and sports activities during the school holidays (in the UK and abroad); well educated parents are more likely to read to, and with, their children at home; professional parents with good networks can help older children gain valuable work experience; and so the list goes on.

-Our educational system is not equal, and it’s not fair – but in terms of summer-born children, there is a clear distinction in parents’ minds, as the TES article states.
-We are not trying gain an advantage or wanting our children to be first; we are trying to avoid the very well-documented disadvantage for some children – and to ensure that any resulting systemic changes don’t then unfairly disadvantage non summer-born children too.
+Our educational system is not equal, and it’s not fair – but in terms of summer born children, there is a clear distinction in parents’ minds, as the TES article states.
+We are not trying to gain an advantage or wanting our children to be first; we are trying to avoid the very well-documented disadvantage for some children – and to ensure that any resulting systemic changes don’t then unfairly disadvantage non summer born children too.

-This campaign is unusual because we don’t want something ‘new’ or something ‘different’ to what is already permissible in law; we just want the Department for Education to make things clearer to admissions authorities (e.g. with its Q&A advice), for the latter to better understand the law, and to act on it.
-The Department for Education says it’s unlawful for admissions authorities to have a blanket policy of Year 1 admission for all summer-born children that start school age 5, yet this is exactly what many summer-born parents are faced with.
+This campaign is unusual because we don’t want something ‘new’ or something ‘different’ to what is already permissible in law; we just want the Department for Education to make things clearer to admissions authorities (e.g. with its Q&A advice), and for the latter to better understand the law and to act on it.
+The Department for Education says it’s unlawful for admissions authorities to have a blanket policy of Year 1 admission for all summer born children that start school at age 5, yet this is exactly what many summer born parents are faced with.
 We want the government to ensure that a flexible system of school entry (designed many years ago in recognition that developmental age – not just chronological age – should be considered for children entering primary school) is not allowed to be abandoned in favour of a one-size-fits-all age 4 school start.

 Written by author and journalist Pauline Hull